Learn how to become a part of our *Club. Know-How, *Group Rules & *Quality standards, all in one article!

 - There are no limitations concerning the topic and the tools you used to create your project.

-- If your project fits our *Quality Standards, then we approve it.
+- If your project meets our *Quality Standards, we will approve it.

-- The approval process takes place daily, every morning GMT+2 except for the weekends.
+- The approval process occurs daily, every morning GMT+2, except on weekends.

 What is the TOP10 process?

-- The best-approved projects on our *Group participate in the free weekly TOP10 *Contest.
+- The best-approved projects on our *Group participate in the TOP10 promotion.

 - The VWA Team selects the TOP10 projects, which will be published on our website and social media.

 We are a *Club that works with *Sponsorships and *Memberships.
-Both *Sponsors and *Members get benefits and further promotions according to their annual budget.
-To create an account and get published on our website & social media as an official VWA *Member, you should select one of our *Services:
+Both *Sponsors and *Subscribers get benefits and promotions according to their annual budget.
+To create an account and get a front page on our website & promotion on our social media as an official VWA *Member, you should select one of our *Services:

 - Be a *Studio.
 (180€/Year)